 If its a nice warm day we highly recommend you take along the bathers and towels, and definitely bring your snorkelling gear or some swimming goggles to check out the amazing reef and marine life on this side of the island!

 Walking around the whole island!
-So if you want to walk around the whole island, it's about 2km and takes about 1 hour and you'll enjoy climbing to the lookouts, beautiful views and a great swimming spot on the west side.
+If you want to walk around the whole island, it's about 2km and takes about 1 hour and you'll enjoy climbing to the lookouts, beautiful views and a great swimming spot on the west side.
 We recommend that you head up the south side first, then head down the sand dunes, enjoy a swim if its warm enough then take the easier walk back along the north side boardwalk.

 Accessing the west side!
 If you have younger children and don't want to walk the whole island and perhaps have a pram, or if you are after wheelchair access, its best to use the north board walk for easier access to the west side beach.
 It's a ramp all the way until your reach the end then there are a few steps down to the beach.